RED FLAG # 19

 Due Diligence Lines of Inquiry

-- Are the length of our supply chain commitments/ contracts helping or hindering our ability to use our leverage to secure better prices for farmers?
+• Is the duration of our supply chain commitments/contracts helping or hindering our ability to use our leverage to secure better prices for farmers?

-- Have we explored increasing dialogue with, or forming partnerships with, farmers in our supply chain?
+• Have we explored increasing dialogue with, or forming partnerships with, farmers or cooperatives in our supply chain?
 Have we sought to understand the real costs associated with production of the commodity, based on their experience?

-- Are we engaging in multi-stakeholder initiatives (MSIs) aimed at addressing human rights impacts with respect to the commodity on which we rely?
-Where a relevant MSI doesn’t exist, can we learn from analogous efforts and explore opportunities to create one?
+• Are we engaging in multi-stakeholder initiatives (MSIs) aimed at addressing human rights impacts with respect to the commodity on which we rely?
+Where a relevant MSI doesn’t exist, can we learn from such initiatives for other commodities and explore opportunities to create one?

 Mitigation Examples

-- The Farmer Income Lab, launched by Mars, with Dalberg and Wageningen universities and Oxfam USA, is a collaborative effort to identify ways to increase smallholder farmers’ incomes – beginning with Mars’ supply chains in developing countries – and to understand how to create positive outcomes for farmers at scale.
+• The Farmer Income Lab, launched by Mars, with Dalberg Advisors, Wageningen University and Oxfam USA, is a collaborative effort to identify ways to increase smallholder farmers’ incomes – beginning with Mars’ supply chains in developing countries – and to understand how to create positive outcomes for farmers at scale.

 Alternative Models

-- UK company Sainsbury’s Dairy Development Group: farmers have full membership within the group and equal votes in decision making on milk price.
-In 2012, Sainsbury’s “removed itself from this volatile milk market and introduced a Cost of Production (COP) model which was voted in by the farmers themselves.”
+• UK company Sainsbury’s Dairy Development Group: farmers have full membership within the group and equal votes in decision making on milk price.

 Other tools and Resources